mohanrohit/books-api/docs/step1.md

 $ ./node_modules/.bin/sequelize model:generate --name Book --attributes "title:string"
 ```

-The `model:generate` command tells `sequelize` to generate a model called `Book` that has the `title` attribute, which is a `string`.
+The `model:generate` command tells `Sequelize` to generate a model called `Book` that has the `title` attribute, which is a `string`.
 And sure enough, after this command, there's a file called `book.js` in your `models` directory (and an `index.js`, which we'll talk about in a bit).
 There's *also* a new migration in the `migrations` directory, called `20181005183603-create-book.js` (your name will vary because the numeric prefix, as you have undoubtedly noticed, is the current date and time stamp).

-Let's check out these files.
+Let's check these files out.

 `book.js`, which I've tweaked a bit, looks like this: